How To: Create Custom Register & Login Pages with Rich User Profiles in WordPress

 If you wish to allow user registration and login on your WordPress website you will quickly find that the default system which ships with WordPress is not the best – users have to go to the wp-login.php page to signup and login which is branded with WordPress logo etc and doesn’t allow you to have any custom fields etc. There are plugins to brand this if you wish but a much better way is to allow this from a page on your actual website – that way people don’t feel like they are being dragged away from the look and feel of your site and provides a much smoother user experience.
+For example you could create a landing page on WordPress by using one of the plugins that allow you to adjust the design and use shortcodes to apply Profile Builder features.

 One very extensive plugin you can use to handle this is Profile Builder by Cozmos labs which provides a lot of features for creating registration pages which you can completely customize to your site’s needs, and provides a user profile system so users can edit the profiles, update details and so on.